mailman-2097/nishad.link/src/content/blog/gitlab-runner-k8s-openshift.md

 * It is best to run un-privileged containers in Openshift, but if you need to run the pods with higher privileges you can do so by associating a higher privilege security context to the gitlab runner service account using role base access controls.

-* If you setup runners through the marketplace community operator, there may be cases when the gitlab runner operator is not available.
+* If you setup runners through the marketplace community operator, there may be cases where the gitlab runner operator is not available.
 This can occur if you are on the latest version of Openshift and the community operator has not been published for that version.

 ## Troubleshooting